joe-wayman/Avotrex/README.md

 ## Installation

-You can install the released version of sars from CRAN with:
+You can install the released version of avotrex from CRAN with: